UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

     loop.run_forever()
     print("loop exited")

 Calling a regular function
 --------------------------

 The usual way to use the event loop is to schedule "awaitable" tasks -- i.e. coroutines.

 But sometimes you need to call a regular old function.

-This is more like the traditional "callback" style:
+This is more like the traditional "callback" style.

 You can do that with:

 ``event_loop.call_soon(callback, *args)``

 This will put an event on the event loop, and call the function (callable) passed in, passing on any extra arguments as keyword arguments.
-It will run "soon"
+It will run "soon".

 Similarly, you can schedule a callable to be run some number of seconds in the future: